 In short, it is a bilateral agreement between the US and more than 100 other countries to freely disclose financial tax information with each other which effectively puts an end to the world of shadow banking and propagate complete transparency within the international financial sector.

 Opening a corporate bank account under a Belize LLC can further protect your assets from potential litigations and government seizures.
 Another good route to go would be setting up a Belize trust that owns the LLC, and the result is an ironclad asset protection structure.

-It is a matter of concern that people tend to feel uncertain about the choice that they do not get familiar with.
-And the same case goes for making the decision on whether they should start as Belize offshore companies and go banking in Belize.
+It is a matter of concern that people tend to feel uncertain about a choice that they do not get familiar with.
+And the same case goes for deciding whether they should start as Belize offshore companies and go banking in Belize.

 De-risking is one of the common challenges when it comes to Belize offshore banking.
-De-risking is simply the situation that global financial institutions carry out implementations to control and restrict possible risks incurred from many illegal activities in their banking systems.
+De-risking refers to the situation that global financial institutions carry out implementations to control and restrict possible risks incurred from many illegal activities in their banking systems.

 In particular, de-risking practices by the US often send Belize offshore accounts into freeze, which leads to limited access to other banking services like international money transfers.
-In addition, this trend also affects Belize offshore banks in the way of causing higher due diligence.
-The risk is even pushed higher as to the heavy reliance of Belize banks to very few correspondent banks and close proximity of Belize to the US.
+In addition, this trend also affects Belize offshore banks, causing higher due diligence.
+The risk is even pushed higher as to the heavy reliance of Belize banks on very few correspondent banks and the proximity of Belize to the US.